DiasPHPora/wp-to-diaspora/readme.txt

 == Changelog ==

 = 1.2.2 =
-* New translations: Russian, Japanese, Romanian.
-Partially translated: French, Spanish, German, Italian (need translators!)
+* New translations: Russian, Japanese, Romanian, French.
+Partially translated: Spanish, German, Italian (translators needed!)
 * Fixed conflict with plugins that use the_content filters

 = 1.2.1 =